msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Cost-Benefit Analysis

-> Provide a preliminary assessment of the costs associated with developing, implementing, and maintaining the system, weighed against the potential benefits.
-For a personal open-source project, the primary 'cost' will likely be your time and effort, as well as potentially the cost of hosting and infrastructure.
-The benefits are the potential positive impact on public education.
-Traditional monetary cost-benefit analysis might be less relevant than assessing the value and sustainability of your contribution.
-This directly addresses the budgetary aspect of a key feasibility question.

 This section presents a preliminary cost-benefit analysis for the development and deployment of the proposed Learning Management System (LMS), with specific attention to the economic implications relevant to an open-source, individually led initiative.
 Unlike commercial enterprise solutions, the primary costs associated with this project are non-monetary in nature; chiefly the personal time, effort, and long-term maintenance commitments of the developer.
 The potential benefits, however, extend significantly into the educational and social domains, with implications for institutional advancement and public good.